bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 sports betting, Blackjack and the stock market.
 Of course by itself the criterion isn't much use, it is only once you've found a game that has a positive expected value that you can put it to use.
-I would go into how to do that but I think I've written enough for one day and as I said, I'll leave that as an exercise to the reader.
+I would go into how to do that but I think I've written enough for one day and as I said, it's best left as an exercise to the reader.